aica-technology/network-interfaces/README.md

 #### Note

-- There are certainly other combinations possible, this is just a list of the most common ones.
+- This list of combinations is not exhaustive.
-- The binding sockets always have a URI like `*:port` whilst the connecting sockets need to provide the more precise version (`0.0.0.0:port` if on localhost or `hostname.network:port` if on bridge network).
+- The binding sockets always have a URI like `*:port` whilst the connecting sockets need to provide the complete address version (`0.0.0.0:port` if on localhost or `hostname.network:port` if on bridge network).

 ## Development

-To build and run a Docker container as an SSH toolchain server for remote development with
+Build and run a Docker container as an SSH toolchain server for remote development with:

 ```console
 bash build.sh